mdoerges/alpine-php72withexts/README.md

 ## Usage

-please see the [docker-compose.yml](https://github.com/mdoerges/alpine-php72withexts/blob/master/docker-compose.yml) for basic usage as an example based on a [Grav](https://getgrav.org) installation
+please see [docker-compose.yml](https://github.com/mdoerges/alpine-php72withexts/blob/master/docker-compose.yml) for basic usage as an example based on a [Grav](https://getgrav.org) installation